 • 5 – TEER 5

-For Express Entry profile and Provincial Nominee Program (PNP) TEER Levels, including TEER 0, TEER 1, TEER 2, TEER 3, will be considered for skilled employees wanting to submit their applications.
+For Express Entry profile and Provincial Nominee Program (PNP) TEER Levels, including TEER 0, TEER 1, TEER 2, and TEER 3, will be considered for skilled employees wanting to submit their applications.